Kira-Legacy/CV/README.md

 # Carriculum Vitae
-# Article is before developing the webpage
+# Article before developing the webpage
 Developing my Curriculum Vitae as a website using HTML and CSS.
 After developing the website the plan is to host it on the Internet.

 # Article after the completion of the task